Chaco Canyon Pre-Tour

 - Snacks & Water on tour days

-- Private transfer from Hyatt Regency Tamaya Resort & Spa on 14 September
+- Private transfer to Hyatt Regency Tamaya Resort & Spa on September 26

 - Private guide